Kansas City police shooting gets renewed attention

 “Why not let us know who killed these people?” said One Struggle KC spokesperson Nikki Smith said.

-The officer who shot Brooks has since returned to duty.
+The officer who shot Lamb has since returned to duty.
 But the officer’s name won’t be released unless charges are filed, police spokesman, Sgt.
 Jacob Becchina, said Thursday.
 He said that is standard in all criminal investigations.

+The last paragraph of this story has been corrected to show that the name of the man who was shot Lamb, not Brooks.

 Sign up for Daily Newsletters